eugene-babichenko/zpm/README.md

 configure Go environment variables.
 You can follow [the official guide][go-guide].

-Then just run `go get github.com/eugene-babichenko/zpm`.
+Then just run `go get -u github.com/eugene-babichenko/zpm`.

 ### Your `.zshrc`